 If the contractor has awarded a subcontract/PO to a debarred, suspended, or proposed for debarment subcontractor, they shall provide evidence that they notified the Contracting Officer "in writing" before awarding the subcontract.
 They shall show that the notification met the requirements described above.

 g.
 The following is needed to comply with the requirement at IV.
 B. 3. above:

-The Contractor shall include the requirements of FAR 52.209-6 in each subcontract/PO that does not meet one of the exemptions identified above.
+The Contractor shall include the requirements of FAR 52.209-6 in each subcontract/PO that exceeds the threshold amount.